 There are a lot of remarkable ideas out there that get lost because they look run-of-the-mill.
 It’s a combination of two needs—the message must be worth telling and it must be told well.

-A few years ago, Tom Addington and I wrote a book called Clout.
-In the book, we suggested a five-fold test to make sure the messages you send are meaningful.
+A few years ago, I co-wrote a book called Clout: Tapping Spiritual Wisdom to Become a Person of Influence.
+In the book, I suggested a five-fold test to make sure the messages you send are meaningful.
 We’re not looking for flashy and attention grabbing.
 We’re looking for meaningful.